bctian/bctian.github.io/index.md

 1. Teaching Assistant, Data Communications (Spring 2017, Nanjing University).
 Instructor: Xiaoliang Wang.

 ## News
+* \[2018.12\] Our paper "Efficient Coflow Scheduling of Multi-stage Jobs with Isolation Guarantee" is accepted by ISPA'18.
 * \[2018.07\] I will attend APNet'18 (August 2-3, 2018, Beijing, China) as a presenter.
 * \[2018.06\] Our paper "Using the Macroflow Abstraction to Minimize Machine Slot-time Spent on Networking in Hadoop" is accepted by APNet’18.
 * \[2018.06\] I am a Research Intern in Networking Research Team, Alibaba Group.